ahmet-ustun/pokehub-softuni-react/README.md

 In the Home page, a very brief explanation about the project is given.

-Logged-in users will be automatically forwarded to their dashboards.
+Logged-in users will be automatically forwarded to their Dashboards.

-In the dashboard, they will be able to see all their collected Pokémon.
+In the Dashboard, they will be able to see all their collected Pokémon.

 Clicking on each Pokémon will redirect to the respective Pokédex page.